ec-jrc/lisflood-code/docs/3_step5_model-cold-warm-start-runs/index.md

 > **!Reminder!** Types of OS LISFLOOD model runs and their purpose:

->**OS LISFLOOD prerun** simulation has the purpose to adequately initialize the state of the slow storages, namely grounwater zone and soil.
+>**OS LISFLOOD prerun** simulation has the purpose to adequately initialize the state of the slow storages, namely groundwater zone and soil.
 OS LISFLOOD prerun constitutes the **initialization run**.
 OS LISFLOOD prerun output is used as input to the OS LISFLOOD cold start run.

->OS LISFLOOD cold start run and warm start run deliver the actual model outputs to be usef for analysis/forecasts.
+>OS LISFLOOD cold start run and warm start run deliver the actual model outputs to be used for analysis/forecasts.

 >**OS LISFLOOD cold start** run takes as input the OS LISFLOOD prerun output to initialize the slow storages (soil and groundwater).
-Initial values of fast(er) respoding storages (e.g. channel volume) are set to bogus values.
-It is always recommended to discard the initial (3) years of the OS LISFLOOD cold start to allow adequate initialization of fast(er) respoding storages.
+Initial values of fast(er) responding storages (e.g. channel volume) are set to bogus values.
+It is always recommended to discard the initial (3) years of the OS LISFLOOD cold start to allow adequate initialization of fast(er) responding storages.

->**OS LISFLOOD warm start** resumes the computations from the end states of a preceeding simulation.
+>**OS LISFLOOD warm start** resumes the computations from the end states of a preceding simulation.

 ## Setting-up a OS LISFLOOD cold start simulation